 Osage Orange Hedges

 Barbed wire wasn’t invented until the 1880’s.
 Before then, many people planted a row of Osage orange as a living fence or hedge.
-Osage orange hedges were planted close together – no more than five feet – and pruned aggressively to encourage bushy growth.
+Osage orange hedges were planted close together – no more than 5 feet (1.5 m.) – and pruned aggressively to encourage bushy growth.

 Pruning Osage Orange Trees

 Osage orange pruning is not easy.
 The tree is a relative of the mulberry, but its branches are covered with tough thorns.
 Some thornless cultivars are currently available in commerce, however.

 While the thorns have given the tree its reputation as a good plant for a defensive hedge, using Osage orange as a living fence requires regular interaction with thorns so strong that they can easily flatten a tractor tire.

 Don’t forget to put on heavy gloves, long sleeves, and full-length pants in order to protect your skin from the thorns.
 This also acts as protection against the milky sap that can irritate your skin.

 Osage Orange Pruning